nicolas-briemant/angular-app-automation/README.md

 ![](https://github.com/tom-ripley/angular-app-automation/blob/master/resources/icon.png)

-# angular-app-automation

 > Gulp automation suite for an angular app.

 This package does certainly not cover all your needs.
 Feel free to fork it and create pull request with your improvements.
 Jump to the [**Task reference**](https://github.com/tom-ripley/angular-app-automation#task-reference).

 # Features